get-secure/GitHub-Security-General-Info/README.md

-# github-security-best-practices
+# Welcome
-An aggregation of documented GitHub security best practices
+to an aggregation of documented GitHub security best practices and materials

 #### General Material
 * [Best Practices for Organizations](https://github.community/t/best-practices-for-organizations/10205) - Written by @pholleran